awsdocs/aws-cdk-guide/doc_source/testing.md

 ### Installing the Testing Framework<a name="testing_installing"></a>

 Since we're using the Jest framework, our next setup step is to install Jest\.
-We'll also need the AWS CDK assertion module\.
+We'll also need the AWS CDK assert module, which includes helpers for writing tests for CDK libraries, including `assert` and `expect`\.

 ```
 npm install --save-dev jest @types/jest @aws-cdk/assert